AdiyDev/AdiyDev/README.md

 - 👋 Hi, I’m @AdiyDev, see my first big project react_first (social network)
-- 👀 I’m interested in ... html,css,js,react,redux,nodejs & other
+- 👀 I’m interested in ... reactJS,redux, nodejs, styled-component, nextJS, Bootstrap only grid,Redux-saga,VueJS & other
-- 🌱 I’m currently learning ... react,redux
+- 🌱 I’m currently learning ... ever higher
 - 💞️ I’m looking to collaborate on ... a enterprise that can hire a level developer junior
 - 📫 How to reach me: adiy.work.mail@ya.ru